Extension-Historia/source-code-firefox/README.md

 ### II.
 CAN I MAKE SUGGESTIONS?

 Yes, you can.
-The developer is accepting further links in any language at any time for any type of webpage related to the research of history.
+The developer is accepting further links in any language at any time for any type of web page related to the research of history.
 Every contribution to the project will be noted on the project page with the name of the contributor as well as the number of contributions made – if not otherwise desired.

 In order to make suggestions, please leave a comment here, on the Github page or write an e-mail to the developer.
 You are also free to make pull-requests or send in issues on Github.